 - Set a trap, using the fake corpse as bait, that resulted in DD getting arrested.

 - Generated fake footage of DD spectacularly escaping from prison, but being recaptured by the Jester and cops.

 - Made a fake Presidential announcement about the NYPD and New York City’s super-heroes having gone rogue under Daredevil’s leadership.
 The “President” called for the New Yorkers to resist.

 - Allied with mobs to launch a major crime wave during that night.
 The Jester murdered the first mobster who disagreed to force the others into compliance.

 (I’m detailing this storyline (by Marv Wolfman ) since it exaggerates aspects of the mid-1970s enough that they resemble the 2010s and 2020s.
 It certainly suggests possibilities for modern Jester scenarios.)

 Only a small percentage of the citizenry believed the fake Presidential message.
 But that was enough to force the NYPD and super-heroes off the street for the night.
 To avoid shootouts.

 Daredevil did try to stop the crime wave.
 But he was overwhelmed and captured.
 The Jester then put on a big show, hanging Daredevil in the street before the paranoid crowd.
-However, he lost control of the mob and was forced to retreat.
+However, he lost control of the crowd and was forced to retreat.

 During the next meeting with the mob, Powers killed another boss with an explosive marble to maintain order.
-They thus remained at his side.
+They thus remained on his side.
 But their activities alerted Daredevil and enabled him to find the Jester’s HQ.